Pressure mounts on Sadiq Khan as third MP opposes Silvertown Tunnel

 “Crucially, the tunnel will provide a public transport-focused river crossing with improved bus links across the Thames."

-She added that the combination of introducing tolls on the Blackwall tunnel and at Silvertown – and the extension of the ultra low emission zone from 2021 to include Silvertown – will play a “crucial” role in tackling congestion and improving air quality.
+She added the combination of tolls at the Blackwall Tunnel and at Silvertown - and extension of the ultra low emission zone from 2021 to include Silvertown - will play a "crucial" role in tackling congestion and improving air quality.

-Transport experts, representatives from political parties and speakers from environmental organisations will outline the case for cancelling the tunnel and setting out alternatives, at an online conference at 11am today (December 4).
+Green groups Greenpeace, Friends of the Earth and Extinction Rebellion support the campaign to scrap the scheme, according to Victoria Rance who speaks for the Stop the Silvertown Tunnel Coalition.